Discovery of Gomafu function increases understanding of its role in psychiatric disease

 By looking across the entire genome for genes that are responsive to experience, they found Gomafu – which has recently been associated with schizophrenia – to be dynamically regulated in the adult brain.

-“When Gomafu is turned off, this results in the kind of behavioural changes that are seen in anxiety and schizophrenia,” said Bredy, who is also affiliated with UCI’s Center for the Neurobiology of Learning and Memory and UQ’s Queensland Brain Institute.
+“When Gomafu is turned off, this results in the kind of behavioral changes that are seen in anxiety and schizophrenia,” said Bredy, who is also affiliated with UCI’s Center for the Neurobiology of Learning and Memory and UQ’s Queensland Brain Institute.

 The gene is a long, noncoding RNA and was found within a section of the genome most commonly associated with “junk” DNA – the 98 per cent of the human genome that, until recently, was thought to have no function.
 This is the first time long, noncoding RNA activity has been detected in the brain in response to experience